UAB-IT/linear/docs-src/components/blockquotes.md

 ## Usage

 A blockquote should be used to highlight a quote from an individual.
 Because of the visual weight of the component, not all quotes should be inside a blockquote.
-It is advised to have no more than 2 blockquotes on a single page and that they should be seperated by other blocks of content such as several paragraphs of text.
+It is advised to have no more than 2 blockquotes on a single page and that they should be separated by other blocks of content such as several paragraphs of text.

 ## Markup